badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

   - It aims to represent the original matrix A  with fewer dimensions via decomposing it into three other matrices U, V and Σ.
   - The SVD of a matrix A is represented as: $A = U Σ V^T$ :
     - A: The original matrix that we want to decompose.
-    - **Left Singular Vectors U:** These vectors form an orthonormal basis for the column space of the original matrix A. They capture the relationships between the rows of A.
+    - **Left Singular Vectors U:** these vectors form an orthonormal basis for the column space of the original matrix A. They capture the relationships between the rows of A.
-    - **Singular Values Σ:** The singular values on the diagonal of Σ are the square roots of the eigenvalues of $AA^T$ (or $A^TA$).
+    - **Singular Values Σ:** the singular values on the diagonal of Σ are the square roots of the eigenvalues of $AA^T$ (or $A^TA$).
 They represent the amount of variability or importance associated with each singular vector.
 The singular values are arranged in descending order.
-    - **Right Singular Vectors $V^T$:** These vectors form an orthonormal basis for the row space of the original matrix A. They capture the relationships between the columns of A.
+    - **Right Singular Vectors $V^T$:** these vectors form an orthonormal basis for the row space of the original matrix A. They capture the relationships between the columns of A.
 - This decomposition is widely used in signal processing, data analysis, and machine learning.
 Examples:
   - **Dimensionality Reduction**
   - **Image Compression**